kevinpijning/pest-plugin-prompt/README.md

 #### `to()` and `group()`

-Group multiple assertions together using a callback.
+Group multiple assertions together using a callback or invokable class.
 Both `to()` and `group()` are aliases that execute a callback with the current test case, allowing you to organize assertions logically.

+**Using callbacks:**

 ```php
 prompt('Explain {{topic}} in detail.')